Nutrient Cycle: From Inorganic to Organic Material

 1. Plants absorb nutrients from the atmosphere and soil

 The first step in the nutrient cycle is how plants uptake nutrients from the soil and atmosphere.
 After absorbing these nutrients, they store them as part of plant tissues.

 Remember that plants mostly grow from the contents of the air.
 For example, the atmosphere holds nutrients like carbon (CO2), hydrogen and oxygen (H2O) for plant photosynthesis.
 On average, a dried plant is 94% carbon, oxygen, and hydrogen.

 Also, plants absorb nutrients directly from soil organic matter.
-For example, nitrogen (N) and phosphorus (P) are vital for plant survival.
+For example, nitrogen (N) and phosphorus (P) is vital for plant survival.
 To a lesser extent, they need potassium (K), calcium (Ca), sulfur (S), and magnesium (Mg) from the soil.

 |Element||Major Uptake Source||Purpose|